 The documentary Just For Kicks again attempted to align the notion that Jordan was fined for wearing the shoes.
 But there has yet to be evidence by Nike or the NBA that proves that the violation ever took place.
 These screen captures from the documentary were modified.
 Photos of the game were taken from the first round of the 1986 NBA playoffs against the Boston Celtics in which Michael scored a playoff record 63 points.
 It still stands as a record today.

 Keep in mind that the uniform style worn during Michael's rookie season were different.
 The road jerseys consisted of black script lettering for Chicago along the chest and the home jerseys with the Bulls team name in red.
 After the 1984-85 NBA season, the Bulls sported a new uniform style which is similar to what Jordan wore throughout his illustrious career.

 So there you have it—the true story behind of the actual "banned" sneaker.
 It was not the Air Jordan 1, but indeed the Nike Air Ship in the Black/Red colorway.
 Perhaps someday we'll come to understand how Nike strategically rolled out the "banned" campaign.
-We can only wonder if we'll ever get a retro of the Nike Air Ship—which seems like a possiblity after it was finally offically acknowledged by Jordan Brand last year.
+We can only wonder if we'll ever get a retro of the Nike Air Ship—which seems like a possiblity after it was finally offically acknowledged by Jordan Brand in 2014.

 Whether or not the Air Jordan 1 was banned, the myth is most definitely a part of sneaker history, and the precursor to what Jordan Brand is today.